trevorism/micronaut-utility-beans/Readme.md

 Latest [Version](https://github.com/trevorism/micronaut-utility-beans/releases/latest)

-This simple java library injects authentication tokens into HTTPS requests.
+This java library injects authentication tokens from incoming requests into outgoing requests.
+It is useful for microservice to microservice communication where the authentication token needs to be passed along.

 ## How to Use